-- 1. All of the HOME funds will benefit families whose incomes are at or below 80% of the area median income. - 2.
+- 1. All the HOME funds will benefit families whose incomes are at or below 80% of the area median income. - 2.
 The assisted housing will be the owner's principal residence. - 3.
 The purchase price of the property or the appraised value of a property already owned, after rehabilitation will be less than 95 percent of the median area purchase price.
 The 2013 HOME Final Rule 24 CFR 92.254(a)(2)(iii) is amended to eliminate the use of the 203(b) limit and to change the methods for determining 95% of area median purchase price.
 HUD will determine and issue limits that represent 95% of the area median purchase price separately for newly constructed and existing single family housing units.
 Kitsap County Block Grant Program will use the HUD-issued limits. - 4.
 All homebuyers that receive HOME assistance or purchase a unit developed with HOME funds must receive housing counseling.
 The Block Grant staff will review the housing counseling policies of subrecipients and owner/sponsor developers of homeowner housing to determine compliance with this requirement. - 5.
 A subsequent low-income purchaser of a HOME-assisted homeownership unit may assume the existing HOME loan and recapture obligation entered into by the original buyer when no additional HOME assistance is provided to the subsequent homebuyer. - 6.
-City of Bremerton HOME funded homeownership projects are capped at \$30,000 per unit. - 7.
+HOME funded homeownership assistance such as down-payment assistance is capped at no more than 20% of the purchase price of the home. - 7.
 Subrecipients administrating homebuyer assistance programs must have and follow written policies for: - a.
-Underwriting: Underwriting standards for homeownership assistance must address housing debt, overall household debt, the appropriateness of the amount of assistance, recurring household expenses, assets available to acquire the

-- housing, monthly expenses of the household and financial resources available to the household to sustain homeownership. - b.
+Underwriting: Underwriting standards for homeownership assistance must address housing debt, overall household debt, the appropriateness of the amount of assistance, recurring household expenses, assets available to acquire the housing, monthly expenses of the household and financial resources available to the household to sustain homeownership. - b.
 Predatory lending: (HUD will issue guidance on preventing predatory lending) - c.
 Refinancing: The refinancing policy must address refinancing loans to which HOME loans are subordinated to ensure that the terms of the new loan are reasonable.